If you want to watch videos on YouTube Music, you’ll have to cough up some cash

 The free tier is going audio-only, starting with Canadian users

-Yes, if you’re using the ad-supported version of YouTube Music, you’ll have to open the YouTube app to actually watch the associated videos that go along with your songs.
+If you’re using the ad-supported tier, you’ll have to open the YouTube app to watch the associated videos with your songs.

 This has been one of the main selling points of YouTube Premium accounts since it first came out, so its inclusion on the free tier is big news.